 These are just some of the aids and smoking cessation items/objects that are used by smokers all over the world.

 Frankly, over and above to the smoking cessation means listed, the biggest cessation aid for smokers is the MIND: The mind and the mental readiness.
-Once the smoker has decided to quit smoking, only then can s/he be able to quit smoking.
+Once the smoker has decided to smoking cessation, only then can s/he be able to quit smoking.

-Of course, the smoking cessations products may help a lot, but unless and until a person is not mentally ready to quit smoking, none of the smoking cessation products make any sense of usage.
+Of course, the smoking cessations products may help a lot, but unless and until a person is not mentally ready for smoking cessation, none of the smoking cessation products make any sense of usage.

 It takes a long time for the smoker to achieve what is known as ‘cold turkey’.
 When the person becomes a cold turkey, they would not feel like having a cigarette even if everyone around them is smoking.
-Being a cold turkey requires a lot of patience, tolerance and of course, the stiff decision and willing to quit smoking.
+Being a cold turkey requires a lot of patience, tolerance and of course, the stiff decision and willing to smoking cessation.

 Hypnosis For Smoking Cessation